Add an access ramp to your house

 Permitted development

-Before you arrange to have an access ramp built outside your home, you should first check to see if you need to apply for planning permission.
+Before you arrange anything, you should check to see if you need to apply for planning permission.

 You'll have automatic planning permission if your ramp qualifies for 'permitted development'.